When is the best time to visit Machu Picchu

 The tropical mountain forest surrounding Machu Picchu receives close to 77 inches (1,955 mm) of rainfall per year on average.
 While the greatest amount of rainfall occurs between November and March during the rainy season, rain can also be expected on some days in the dry season from April to October.

-Quick Facts About the Best Time to Go to Machu Picchu
+Some FAQs About the Best Time to Go to Machu Picchu

-What is the best month to go to Machu Picchu?
+When is the best month to go to Machu Picchu?

 If you are planning a trip to Machu Picchu, you definitely need to know when the best month is to visit this incredible Inca site and make your adventure once in a lifetime.